byuflowlab/DuctAPE.jl/docs/src/DuctAPE/tutorial.md

 There are a few things to note here.
 1. We want to make sure that the operating point objects we put into the input vector are unique instances.
-2. We need to use the dispatch of `set_options` that takes in the operating point vector to set up the right number of things in the background (like convergence flags for each operating point).
+2. We need to use the dispatch of `set_options` that accepts the operating point vector to set up the right number of things in the background (like convergence flags for each operating point).
 3. The outputs of the analysis are vectors of the same outputs for a single analysis.

 ### Multi-point Outputs